 - The effects team spent six months creating the Dementors.

 - Honeydukes “is floor-to-ceiling psychedelia” and includes Mexican skulls made of sugar.
 The cast was told that the Honeydukes candy was lacquer-coated, when in fact it wasn’t, to prevent candy from disappearing between takes.

 - Illusionist Paul Kieve served as a consultant.
 He taught magic to several members of the cast including Daniel Radcliffe and Emma Watson (Harry and Hermione) and worked extensively to create physical magical effects.
 He is the first illusionist to have worked on any of the series of films.
 He is also to make a cameo appearance in the film in a scene in the Three Broomsticks pub.

-- The set for Honeydukes was previously been used for Olivander’s Wand Shop in Harry Potter and the Sorceror’s Stone (2001).
+- The set for Honeydukes was previously been used for Ollivander’s Wand Shop in Harry Potter and the Sorcerer’s Stone (2001).

 - Emma Thompson accepted the role of Professor Trelawney to impress her four year old daughter, Gaia.